Category: Programming

 Libvips' resource usage and speed are unmatched, especially compared to ImageMagick.

+Edit (2023-04-05): Added some suggestions by the author/developer of libvips.
 Today I discovered libvips, a command line utility and library to manipulate and process images, and I am impressed.
 I’ve been using ImageMagick and its fork, GraphicsMagick, for as long as I have had to process images from the CLI, and they work well for moderately-sized images.
 But lately, I have been preparing virtual texture datasets for Gaia Sky and the sizes of my images have increased exponentially.
-Right now I’m processing 64K and 128K images on the regular (that is 131072x65536 pixels), and ImageMagick just can’t do it reliably.

 What is the fastest loop variant?
 Does it even matter?